memmaker/vigilo-confido/readme.txt

 A vanilla expansion for OXCE featuring content from EU2012 and others.

-Direct Download "Beta Release" version 0.9.1L here: https://drive.google.com/open?id=1pDt8rGHUFxYy673-ooHW2PTya0NJVX6F

 Mod.io page: https://openxcom.mod.io/vigilo-confido

-The mod is feature complete and definitely playable but has only seen testing by me.
+The mod is feature complete and playable but has only seen testing by me.

 === Features ===